nasa-fornax/fornax-documentation/documentation/server_options.md

 micromamba env list
 ```

-Once you know the name of an environment you want to activate (e.g. *ciao*), you can activate it with:
+Once you know the name of an environment you want to activate (e.g., *ciao*), you can activate it with:

 ```bash
 micromamba activate ciao